accelangel/space_bastard/MPC Refractor Document.md

 - With flip-burn: Decelerate to 2,000 m/s, arc with 2.7 km radius (easy!)

 This isn't slower - it's the ONLY way to achieve sharp angle changes at combat velocities.

+### Clean Data Architecture Principles

+The V9 architecture follows these core principles:

+1. **Single Responsibility**: Each system does exactly one thing
+2. **Single Source of Truth**: One authoritative owner for each piece of data
+3. **No Cross-Dependencies**: Systems communicate through events, not direct calls
+4. **Pull-Based Updates**: Centralized scheduling prevents update stampedes
+5. **Unidirectional Data Flow**: Data flows in one direction through the pipeline

 ## Critical Design Consideration: Terminal Alignment (Natural Solution)